 where $\textbf{v} = \mathrm{col}_{k \in \{0,\ldots,N-1\}}(v(k|t))$ with $v(k|t)=\mathrm{col}_{i \in \mathcal{M}}(v_i(k|t))$.
 For $k \in \{0, \ldots , N \}$ and every subsystem $i$, the vector $x_i(k|t) \in \mathbb{R}^{n_i}$ denotes the $k$-steps ahead predicted state computed at time step $t$, and $z_i(k|t)$, $v_i(k|t)$, $e_i(k|t)$ and $u_i(k|t)$ the predicted nominal state, nominal input, error and input, respectively.
 The input~\eqref{eq:split_dynamics_controller} applied to system~\eqref{eq:local_system_dynamics} is then defined by the solution $\textbf{v}^*$ as

-Most commonly, robust and stochastic MPC schemes initialize the \emph{nominal} state $z_i(0|t)$ with the current measured state at time step $t$, i.e., $x_i(t)$.
-In the stochastic setting, this can easily lead to feasibility issues, in particular due to the potentially unbounded nature of the stochastic disturbance~\cite{Hewing2018e}.
-In an indirect feedback stochastic MPC formulation~\cite{Hewing2018}, the nominal state is instead initialized at each time step $t$ with the first predicted nominal state $z_i(1|t\!-\!1)$ obtained at time step $t\!-\!1$, while the state measurement $x_i(t)$ initializes $x_i(0|t)$ (see \eqref{eq:dsmpc_initialization}).
+In problem~\eqref{eq:dsmpc_problem}, the \emph{nominal} state $z_i(0|t)$ is initialized at each time step $t$ with the first predicted nominal state $z_i(1|t\!-\!1)$ obtained at time step $t\!-\!1$, while the state measurement $x_i(t)$ initializes $x_i(0|t)$ (see \eqref{eq:dsmpc_initialization}).
 Note that via the optimization of the objective \eqref{eq:dsmpc_objective} with respect to $x_i(k|t)$, feedback is also introduced on the nominal state evolution $z_i(t)$, hence it is referred to as indirect feedback.

 As a result of this initialization, the nominal dynamics in \eqref{eq:nominal_dynamics} are valid in closed-loop operation.
-Note that this is not the case, if $z_i(0|t)$ is optimized, as often the case in robust tube MPC formulations~\cite{Mayne2005}, or if it is set equal to the measured state $x_i(t)$.
+Note that this is not so, if $z_i(0|t)$ is optimized, as is often the case in robust tube MPC formulations~\cite{Mayne2005}, or if it is set equal to the measured state $x_i(t)$.
 From this nominal state evolution, it follows that the closed-loop error evolves independently of the MPC optimization according to (\ref{eq:error_dynamics}) and can therefore be simulated forward by only having access to samples of the disturbances $w_i(t)$.
-This allows to precompute the error prediction \eqref{eq:dsmpc_error_dynamics} prior to solving the optimization problem \eqref{eq:dsmpc_problem}.
+This allows us to precompute the error prediction \eqref{eq:error_dynamics} prior to solving the optimization problem \eqref{eq:dsmpc_problem}.